UPPMAX/programming_formalisms/docs/modularity/modular.md

 ???- "What is a Design Pattern"

-    "Design patterns are typical solutions to common problems in software design.
-Each pattern is like a blueprint that you can customize to solve a particular design problem in your code."
+    Design patterns are typical solutions to common problems in software design.
+Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.
     from [refactoring.guru](https://refactoring.guru/design-patterns)

 ???- "Why do we use Design Patterns"

-    "The truth is that you might manage to work as a programmer for many years without knowing about a single pattern.
+    The truth is that you might manage to work as a programmer for many years without knowing about a single pattern.
 A lot of people do just that.
 Even in that case, though, you might be implementing some patterns without even knowing it.
-So why would you spend time learning them?"
+So why would you spend time learning them?

-    "Design patterns are a toolkit of tried and tested solutions to common problems in software design.
-Even if you never encounter these problems, knowing patterns is still useful because it teaches you how to solve all sorts of problems using principles of object-oriented design."
+    Design patterns are a toolkit of tried and tested solutions to common problems in software design.
+Even if you never encounter these problems, knowing patterns is still useful because it teaches you how to solve all sorts of problems using principles of object-oriented design.

-    "Design patterns define a common language that you and your teammates can use to communicate more efficiently.
+    Design patterns define a common language that you and your teammates can use to communicate more efficiently.
 You can say, “Oh, just use a Singleton for that,” and everyone will understand the idea behind your suggestion.
-No need to explain what a singleton is if you know the pattern and its name." from [refactoring.guru](https://refactoring.guru/design-patterns)
+No need to explain what a singleton is if you know the pattern and its name. from [refactoring.guru](https://refactoring.guru/design-patterns)

 ???- "What is Refactoring"

-    "Refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design."
+    Refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design.
     [refactoring.guru](https://refactoring.guru/refactoring)